Pranavi25/trading-app/Welcome file.md

 ## Trader Controller

-- High-level description for trader controller(e.g. it can manage trader and account information. it can deposit and withdraw fund from a given account)  - briefly explain your endpoints in this controller
+- t can manage trader and account information. it can deposit and withdraw fund from a given account)
+- briefly explain your endpoints in this controller

-## Order Controller  - High-level description for this controller.  - briefly explain your endpoints in this controller
+## Order Controller
+- High-level description for this controller.  - briefly explain your endpoints in this controller
 - /order/MarketOrder: explain what is a market order, and how does your business logic work.

 ## App controller